Oneil Cruz Player Props: Pirates vs. White Sox

 Oneil Cruz At The Plate

-- Cruz is hitting .261 with a double, a home run and three walks.
+- Cruz is batting .269 with a double, a home run and five walks.

-- Cruz has had a base hit in five of six games this year, and multiple hits once.
+- Cruz has had a base hit in six of seven games this year, and multiple hits once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.